 The period for reporting claims is automatically extended for 60 days beyond the normal or scheduled policy expiration.

-In addition, because your firm may be offering more diverse services to your clients, the Premier Plan has expanded coverage options available for non-accounting professionals, including ERISA Plan Fiduciaries, Life Insurance Agents and Registered Reps.
+In addition, because your firm may be offering more diverse services to your clients, the Mid-Size Firm Plan has expanded coverage options available for non-accounting professionals, including ERISA Plan Fiduciaries, Life Insurance Agents and Registered Reps.
 The expanded coverages include:

 - Network Risk and Privacy Claim Endorsement